 Full technical installation and full Video Review operation in place.
 Fast and competent review of all game situations and consulting available to the on-ice game officials.

 ON-ICE REVIEW OF PENALTIES

-It is the Referee's decision to consult the Video Review System to confirm a Doubleminor, Major and Match Penalties - Rules
+It is the Referee's decision to consult the Video Review Consultant to confirm a Double-minor and Major Penalties.

-→ Rules 18.4, 20.6, 21.5
+→ Rules 18.4, 20.6, 21.1